 “F62!
 Let’s go!”
 But first, it seemed a controller was calling it.

-I willed my aching joints to move faster, joining the crowd of fellow rentals, hurrying back toward the living quarters.
+I willed my aching joints to move faster, joining the crowd of fellow rentals, hurrying away from the bright, extravagant decorations of the coronation and back toward the living quarters.
 I looked into the sky and noticed the sun was farther along in setting than I anticipated.
 That was why they were in such a rush.
 They’d have changing villagers on their hands in a few minutes if they didn’t get us inside.

-I heard a brief yell and a curse come from behind me.
+I heard a brief yell and curse come from behind me.
 I turned and peered through the crowd.
 The sea of rentals pushed me forward, preventing me from seeing where the disturbance came from.
 But I didn’t have time to dwell on that as the individual in front of me also cried out, suddenly distraught.
 “Oh for Mariah’s sake!”
-The man fell and began to change.
+The man fell to the ground, beginning to change.
 Well, looks like I was wrong.
 They’d have changing villagers now.

 I attempted to push past the throng of people clogging half the path, simply watching the individual on the ground begin to sprout thick gray legs.

 “Guys, you might want to move!”
 I hollered as I tried to get in the direction of my dorm.
 The controllers were nasty people.
 When there were accidental changings, there was nothing that rivaled their cruelty.
 Most of these people must have never seen that or they’d be clawing through the crowd right along with me.
 I heard a woman from behind me yip but I didn’t bother looking back.
 She was changing or she had been a victim of crowd control, either way, I didn’t want to be there to experience it.
 I finally cleared the crowd and began hobbling toward my cot.
 I ran straight as a board with my back threatening to tighten up and/or spasm.